But there’s plenty of financial swotting up to be done before you head off to uni, not least when choosing a student account.

 Similarly, Nationwide Building Society’s FlexStudent account offers an interest-free and fee-free overdraft of up to £1,000 in the first year.
 In the second year you can request an increase to £2,000, and in the third year you can request an overdraft of up to £3,000.**

-Santander’s student account has lower overdraft limits, offering up to £1,500 interest-free for three years, or up to £2,000 if you’re on a five-year course.*** To qualify, you’ll need to pay in at least £500 a term and register for online banking.
+Santander’s student account offers up to £1,500 interest-free for three years, up to £1,800 if you’re on a four-year course, or up to £2,000 if you’re on a five-year course.*** To qualify, you’ll need to pay in at least £500 a term and register for online banking.

-Halifax’s student account also offers a fee-free planned overdraft of up to £1,500 for the length of your course, plus an extra year after you graduate, up to a maximum of six years.****
+Halifax’s student account also offers a fee-free arranged overdraft of up to £1,500 for the length of your course, plus an extra year after you graduate, up to a maximum of six years.****

 Bear in mind that all overdrafts are subject to status and approval, and your chosen bank or building society will run a credit check before they offer you an account.
 It’s therefore a good idea to check your credit score before you apply to see how likely you are to be accepted.

-Once you’ve been accepted, make sure you don’t go over your overdraft limit.
+Once you’ve been accepted for an account and overdraft, make sure you don’t go over your overdraft limit.
 If you do, not only could you hurt you credit score, you’ll also pay a hefty fee.
 Santander, for example, charges £5 per day if you go into an unarranged overdraft (capped at 10 days per month).

 When choosing a student account it’s best not to solely base your decision on the freebies offered.

-Lots of these can seem really tempting, but it’s vital to look at what else the account offers before making your decision.
+Lots of these can seem tempting, but it’s important to look at what else the account offers before making your decision.
 Of course, if it’s a toss-up between two accounts, the freebies on offer might help sway it for you.

 Here’s a quick look at what’s available: